-In a no fault situation, like the law in Florida, medical and funerary expenses for drivers and covered individuals are paid by a settlement between both drivers insurance companies.
-These settlements do not include property damage liability, but standard driver’s insurance does.
+In a no fault situation, like the law in Florida, medical and funerary expenses for drivers and covered individuals are paid by uninsured motorist (UM) or bodily injury (BI) insurance coverage.
+This coverage does not include property damage liability, but standard driver’s insurance does.

 Can you sue in a no-fault state?

 Insured accident victims in no-fault states deserve compensation and non-economic damages for bodily injury.
 If you believe your driver’s insurance company is benefiting from the no-fault system at your expense, call the law firm of Florin|Roebig for your free consultation.